 Here are a few extra considerations when learning how to start a sewing business that you may not have thought about.

 This is an important topic.
-You are doing this to earn some extra money so make sure you pay attention to your costs.
+If you are researching how to start a sewing business, then you are doing it for a reason.
+You are doing this to earn some extra money, so make sure you pay attention to your costs.

 Pricing: Setting prices is about a balance between being competitive and not undervaluing your time and talents.